 USDA organic chicken can also only receive antibiotics during their first day of life or if they fall ill, not on an ongoing basis as traditional factory farm chickens do.

-I just mentioned the fact that soy is a very common ingredient in chicken feed today and soy contains phytoestrogens which can mimic real estrogen.
-These substances may sit on the receptor sites of our cells, which were designed to take in estrogen, blocking the needed estrogen from entering, which leaves it to wander around through the blood instead.
+I just mentioned the fact that soy is a very common ingredient in chicken feed today, and soy contains phytoestrogens (which can mimic real estrogen and throw our hormones out of balance).

-If you love licorice or licorice-derived products such as fennel, Pernod, and anise, you should know that licorice has estrogenic properties so high they are even stronger than contraceptives (but please do not use licorice as birth control!).
+Here’s something you don’t come across on a lot of food lists!
+If you love licorice or licorice-derived products such as fennel, pernod, and anise, you should know that licorice has estrogenic properties so high they are even stronger than contraceptives (but please do not use licorice as birth control!).
 In fact, licorice is currently being evaluated for possible anti-testosterone drug purposes.
-So if you have a licorice addiction and you are experiencing symptoms of hormonal imbalance, you might want to cut back on your habit and see what happens.
+So if you happen to have a licorice addiction and you are experiencing symptoms of hormonal imbalance, you might want to cut back on your habit and see what happens.

-At the Women to Women clinic, we’ve helped thousands of women to restore their hormonal balance over the last 3 decades.
-We’ve seen first-hand how important diet and nutritional supplementation are to relieving your uncomfortable symptoms and enabling you to finally feel like yourself again.
+Over the last 3 decades, I’ve helped thousands of women restore their hormonal balance.
+I’ve seen first-hand how important diet and nutritional supplementation are to getting to the root of your uncomfortable symptoms, and relieving them, so that you can finally feel like yourself again.
 That’s why in addition to good eating habits, I recommend every woman take a high quality multi-vitamin to ensure she gets the support her body needs during times of transition or imbalance.

-I also suggest a high-quality omega 3 supplement to ensure your body (and your brain) receives the healthy fat required for optimal functioning; it’s hard to get the nutrition we need from our food supply today and healthy fat options are not easy (or cheap) to find.
+I also suggest a high-quality omega 3 supplement to ensure your body (and your brain) receives the healthy fat required for optimal functioning; it’s hard to get the nutrition we need from our food supply today, and we often need a bit of extra support here.

 The good news is that with some diet and lifestyle changes, coupled with high-quality nutritional support, your body can heal and you can alleviate your symptoms.
 I’ve helped so many women to finally feel good again — I can help you too!

-To read my article on healthy diet click here.
+To read my article on the fundamentals of a healthy diet, click here.